amalphonse/anjumercian-homework/data_capstone/README.md

 Types of crime in different cities per state.
 This dashboard will be looking at the past 5 year data.

 The technologies I will be using for this project are Pandas, Seaborn, Matplotlib, Google Collab Google Cloud for Storage, and Tableau Public to publish the dashboard.
 I am using these technologies because I am starting out on a small scale, so using Google Cloud Storage and Google Colab will be easy to handle and free.
 I am using Tableau Public which is also free.
 Pandas has great libraries for all the exploratory Data Analysis.
 Seaborn is a very good data visualization library that I am using within Colab to visualize my data and create charts.
+I am currently manually uplaoding the datasets to tableau public for dashboard.
 Images added .

 ### Data Sources